thirdweb-dev/contracts/docs/IDropERC20.md

-*Emitted when fee on primary sales is updated.*
+*Emitted when fee platform fee recipient or bps is updated.*

 #### Parameters